rsavordelli/s3bro/README.rst

 WARNING - will print some threading information and Keys excluded during the iteration (exclude, include, storage-class, delete-marker, etc)

 * the option --workers allows you to specify how many workers will consume the list.
 Calculate max 5 workers per core
 * the option --update-restore-date can be used to "extend" a key that is already restored.
 It will send a new "expiry" date to the object
+* the option --permanent-restore will copy the data from glacier back to a storage class of your Choice (combine this with --storage-class)

 ***************
 purge